Short wave SDRadio

 On a QRP-radio the connections to the antenna can very well be with a BNC-connector.
 It is smaller, quicker to attach/remove coax for antenna and more watertight.

-So I have swapped the original SO239-connector for a BNC chassie-connector.
+So here one can see the original SO239-connector, to be swapped for a BNC chassie-connector.
 You need to get one with a 25 mm flange and do some modifications to the flange with a hacksaw and file.

 It all looks nice from inside and outside.
 And best of all, you know have a BNC-connector on your XIEGU G90